Architecture and Monitoring Apache ActiveMQ with Grafana.

 Introduction to ActiveMQ

 ActiveMQ also supports a variety of wire protocols such as AMQP, MQTT, and STOMP allowing it to be interoperable with systems that support those protocols as well.
-ActiveMQ is also available on cloud as Amazon MQ by AWS.
+ActiveMQ is also available on the cloud as Amazon MQ by AWS.

 ActiveMQ Architecture